What do you do with the pull that bends your life?

-My work traces how this ache becomes gravity.
-The way attention organizes bodies, stories, and cultures.
-Through embodied practice, psychological inquiry, and mythic imagination, I teach people to recognize ache not as pathology, but as a compass.
-Ache is how the body tells time, how memory and longing fold into the present, and how collective futures are woven.
+My work traces how this ache becomes gravity: how attention organizes bodies, stories, and cultures.
+Through embodied practice, psychological inquiry, and mythic imagination, I explore how ache functions not as pathology, but as a compass.

-I study how time lives in the body, and how the stories we tell can reshape both personal lives and shared worlds.
-In my teaching, writing, and workshops, I help people learn to sense, name, and create with the ache, so that what feels like lack becomes an opening toward connection, creativity, and liberation.
+I study how time lives in the body, and how the stories we tell shape both personal lives and shared worlds.
+Through teaching, writing, and workshops, I help people learn to sense, name, and create with the ache, so that what feels like lack becomes an opening toward connection, creativity, and liberation.

 Rebecca Sutter

-Author & Cognitive Philosopher — Founder of Inner Gravity Theory
+Author & Philosopher — Author of The Physics of Meaning

 The Movement of Meaning